ABOUT

 "It is written, 'My house shall be called a house of prayer,' but you have made it a den of thieves."— Jesus of Nazareth, Matthew 21:13

-Our founding focus is condominium and cooperative governance in New York City, expanding nationally.
-We start there because it is the clearest test case for the accountability loop: a multi-trillion-dollar housing sector governed with essentially zero regulatory oversight, primary sources everywhere, a million New Yorkers alone under unaccountable governance, and six decades of failed reform attempts to study.
+TASFGA's founding focus is condominium and cooperative governance in New York City, with the intent to expand.
+It is a strong test case for the accountability loop: a large housing sector with limited governance-specific regulatory oversight, extensive public records, more than one million New Yorkers living under these governance structures, and a long record of prior reform attempts to study.

 WHO WE ARE